 Pembrokeshire: Wales’s Coastal Wonder

-The Pembrokeshire Coast National Park (620km²) is the only purely coastal national park in the UK — a 186-mile coastline that ranges from the limestone arches of the south (the Green Bridge of Wales, the Elegug Stacks, the Bosherston lily ponds and Barafundle Bay) through the sheltered harbours of the Milford Haven waterway and the medieval city of St Davids to the dramatic headlands of the north coast (Strumble Head, Dinas Island, Fishguard Bay).
+The Pembrokeshire Coast National Park (620km²) is the only purely coastal national park in the UK — a 186-mile coastline that ranges from the limestone arches of the south (the Green Bridge of Wales, the Elegug Stacks, the Bosherston lily ponds and Barafundle Bay) through the sheltered harbours of the Milford Haven waterway and the medieval city of St Davids to the wind-scoured headlands of the north coast (Strumble Head, Dinas Island, Fishguard Bay).

 - Coasteering: The activity of scrambling, swimming, and jumping along and into the sea cliffs was invented in Pembrokeshire in the 1980s; it remains best practised here, with multiple operators offering guided sessions on the St Davids and south Pembrokeshire coast